imagej/imagej.github.io/_pages/ImageJ2_Documentation_Process_Math_Equation.md

 description: test description
 ---

-This page documents that language that can be used to specify equations via the {% include bc content='Process | Math | Equation'%} command.
+This page documents that language that can be used to specify equations via the {% include bc path='Process | Math | Equation'%} command.

-The {% include bc content='Process | Math | Equation'%} dialog supports a powerful language for defining equations that can be used to fill images with data.
+The {% include bc path='Process | Math | Equation'%} dialog supports a powerful language for defining equations that can be used to fill images with data.

 An equation is defined by a list of index variable declarations and a formula definition.
 If the formula does not refer to any index variables they can be omitted from the definition.
 (Index variables are discussed a bit later)